How to Handle Emotional Blackmail in a Relationship

 Due to the blame-shifting for every little thing, you feel like you are constantly apologizing and needing to earn back their affection.

-Why is this significant?
 When you are sorry for something, you need to earn back their affection, giving them the upper hand.

-Example: It’s your fault!
+- It’s your fault!
 I missed my train and was late for work.
 How will you make it up to me?
 If you fix this, I will think about trusting/caring/loving you again.

 3. Lack of compromise or true apology on their end

-Example: I’m taking this job no matter what you think about moving.
+- I’m taking this job no matter what you think about moving.

-You know how I feel; there is no need to make me apologize.
+- You know how I feel; there is no need to make me apologize.

 4. Making you seem irrational for questioning them

 Have you ever tried to bring some of their errors to light?
-Have they turned the tables not only to make it seem like it was your fault but to make you appear illogical?
+Have they turned the tables not only to make it seem like it was your fault but also make you appear illogical?

 They always have a way to rationalize their unreasonable requests, and you end up being the crazy one if you dare question them.

-Example: I told my friend, and they agree you are being absurd about this.
+- I told my friend, and they agree you are being absurd about this.

-My therapist/pastor/family agrees that what you did was unreasonable, and I am not to blame here.
+- My therapist/pastor/family agrees that what you did was unreasonable, and I am not to blame here.

 5. Exhorting sacrifices from you for their happiness

-In the beginning, the extortion was more subtle, but over time it became more apparent.
 You begin doing anything you can so they would be pleased because your peace of mind is connected to their satisfaction.

-Therefore you make more sacrifices than you might be willing because only when they are satisfied, you can count on some harmony.
+Therefore you make more sacrifices than you might be willing because only when they are satisfied you can count on some harmony.

-Example: If you don’t skip the party to take care of me when I am blue, what kind of partner are you?
+- If you don’t skip the party to take care of me when I am blue, what kind of partner are you?
 If you can’t provide for me when I am unemployed, maybe I need a new partner.

 6. Intimidating you or threatening

-Example: Don’t you think of leaving me, because I will make sure you never see the kids again.
+- Don’t you think of leaving me, because I will make sure you never see the kids again.
 If you ever love someone else, I will kill myself.

-7. Cosmetic concern about your wellbeing
+7. Cosmetic concerns about your well-being

 When in a relationship with a person who is emotionally blackmailing you, you feel like there is no room for your voice and needs unless they are somehow tied to the satisfaction of their desires.